precog/platform/README.rst

 Getting Started
 ===============

-Step one: obtain `PaulP's script`_.
+Step one: obtain `sbt installer`_.
 At this point, you should be able to run ``$ ./build-test.sh`` as a sanity check, but this will take a long time.
 Instead, run ``$ sbt``.
 Once it is up and running, run ``test:compile``.
 This should take about 5-10 minutes.
 After this, run ``yggdrasil/assembly``, followed by ``test``.